saltycrane/live-log-analyzer/README.rst

 What it does
 ------------
 - Stores log file data from multiple remote hosts to MongoDB

   - Creates processes that ssh to a remote host and run "tail --follow=name" on the log file
   - Parses the log file using Regular Expressions
   - Stores the data in MongoDB

-- Queries MongoDB for interesting statistics
+- Queries MongoDB for interesting statistics e.g.:

+  - Requests/mintute
+  - Cache hit rate
+  - Count of HTTP 500 statuses
+  - Average upstream response time
+  - MySQL questions/second

 - Creates real-time plots in a web browser

 Dependencies